 It only takes a few simple steps and a few minutes to make this tasty recipe.

 Reduce heat to low and stir in white vinegar and tomato ketchup.
-Simmer, stirring occasionally.
-Serve.
+Simmer, stirring occasionally, until thickens.

 Hint: Always cook the onions on medium-low heat to ensure the onions caramelize and don't crisp.